Whilst you're in the Perth Hills, retreat to the national parks and try one of the many walking trails.

 Distance 41km loop | Difficulty Easy

-This trail follows the route of the old Eastern Railway, passing through quaint hills towns and covering a wide range of terrains with scenic views and numerous points of historical and natural significance.
+The Railway Reserves Heritage Trail follows the route of the old Eastern Railway, passing through quaint hills towns and covering a wide range of terrains with scenic views and numerous points of historical and natural significance.
 The trail spans from Bellevue to Wooroloo and can be joined at various access points.
-It can be travelled in half a day to day sections or over several days and is well signposted with distances and elevation charts.
+It can be travelled in half a day to full day sections or over several days and is well signposted with distances and elevation charts.
 Find out more.

 Araluen Botanic Garden Walks